Famous8/GEDCOM-Trivia/README.md

-Just run gedcomtrivia.py to generate questions!
+Just add your GEDCOM path in gedcomtrivia.py and run it to generate questions!